ChuKinTsiang/learngit/readme.txt

-git is free software distrubuted... git is a distrubuted version of system. git is amazing!!! let's learn git today!
+git is a free software distrubuted... git is a distrubuted version of system. git is amazing!!! let's learn git today!
 Creating a new branch is quick!
+Vim is amazing too!